prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Grafana on Kubernetes Cluster.md

-# **Problem statement:**
+ ## Problem Statement:

-#### The Nautilus DevOps teams is planning to set up a Grafana tool to collect and analyze analytics from some applications.
+ The Nautilus DevOps teams is planning to set up a Grafana tool to collect and analyze analytics from some applications.
 They are planning to deploy it on Kubernetes cluster.
 Below you can find more details

-- ####  Create a deployment named grafana-deployment-devops using any grafana image for Grafana app.
+-   Create a deployment named *grafana-deployment-devops* using any *grafana* image for Grafana app.
 Set other parameters as per your choice

-- ####  Create NodePort type service with nodePort 32000 to expose the app
+-   Create *NodePort* type service with nodePort *32000* to expose the app

-**Solution:**
+## Solution:

-#### TO create a deployment
+ To create a deployment.

 ```bash
 kubectl create deployment grafana-deployment-devops --image=grafana/grafana
 ```

-#### To view the created container
+ To view the created container.

 ```bash
 kubectl get pods